usgs/earthquake-geoserve-ui/projects/hazdev-ng-location-input/README.md

 npm install hazdev-ng-location-input
 ```

-Add leaflet assets if you are using the LocationMapComponent
+Add leaflet assets if you are using the LocationMapComponent (npm install
+leaflet if you)
 ```
   {
     "glob": "**/*",
     "input": "node_modules/leaflet/dist/images",
     "output": "/leaflet"
   }
 ```

 Import the LocationInputModule to use the location input